NeonBlader/DebateTabMaker/README.md

 | Second name |                  | Second name |

 Obviously, for rooms from two teams, one proposition team and one opposition team will be printed.

+**This project uses the OpenXLSX library, for a successful build you need to include it in your project!**